ranjeet-dev123/my-portfolio/README.md

 ### 🌓 Dark / Light Mode

-A theme toggle allows users to switch between different visual modes.
+Theme switching functionality for a more flexible viewing experience.

 ### 📱 Responsive Design

-The interface is designed for:
+Designed for:

-* 💻 Desktop
+* 🖥️ Desktop
 * 💻 Laptop
 * 📱 Mobile
 * 📟 Tablet

-### 📊 Skill Progress
+### 📊 Skill Visualization

-Skills are presented using animated progress bars to visually represent the technologies used in my development journey.
+Skills are presented using visual progress indicators to showcase the technologies used throughout the development journey.

 ### 🗂️ Project Showcase

-Each project includes:
+Each featured project includes:

 * Project title
-* Description
+* Project description
 * Technology stack
+* Features
-* Source code link
+* Repository link
-* Live project link where available
+* Live link where available

-### 📬 Contact Section

-The portfolio includes:

-* Email
-* Phone
-* Location
-* Contact form

 ---